 Her interest in tracking the body resulted in the installation HYBRYDScope – a space, light and sound immersive interactive scopic experience.
 The purpose of the installation was to give a feel of what was going on around the city, in real-time, to LAX airport users.
 A viewing interface that designs ‘hybrid’ relationships between installation users and the abstract/recognisable city fragments of sound and image.
 The installation users were not only changing images, but they were also changing sound as they moved.

-The use of environmental sensing, which interfaces with architecture it’s not new.
+The use of environmental sensing, which interfaces with architecture it, ’s not new.
 It has been around for a while already, mostly for developing smart building façades that respond to the environment.
-But there are still multiple other possibilities to be explored when it comes to the design of buildings and their relation with the users.
+But there are still multiple other possibilities to be explored regarding the design of buildings and their relation with the users.

 For those who are not familiar with your projects, how would you describe your work?

 My art practice comes hand in hand with my experience as an architect and designer.
 I like to think of my work as an exploration of relationships between architecture, the body and the environment.
 I use experience design methodologies and interactive and media art to create physical installations beyond physical space boundaries, making invisible connections with broader contexts and where people are at the center of the experiences.

 Throughout your practice, you have explored different disciplines.
 What are the common aspects of your work as an architect, experiential designer and media artist?